ijkilchenko/Fuzbal/README.md

 Really stress-test the extension by looking for the phrase `airplane flew` in the [full text of "1984."](http://msxnet.org/orwell/1984)

 For the sake of performance, we limit the number of search results if there are many, many matches.
-Nobody cares to find all letters `e` any page (but you still can find the first hundred!).
+Nobody cares to find all letters `e` on any page (but you still can find the first hundred!).

 ## Regular Expression and Exact Matches Support
 Whenever the user does need an exact match, just use double quotes around a word or words.
 For example, you can search for `"airplane" flew` instead of `airplane flew`.
 This should be intuitive because that's how you would make your results exact in Google search.